BIGJRA/BIGJRA.github.io/rejuv.md

 Get *Fearow Crest.* I got booted here.

 2: RDR, then talk to and defeat/catch the Cofagrigus.
 L all the way, U, L all the way.
 Down all the way.
-Grab the *Carbos* here, but DON’T read the wall, or you’ll have to go fight Cofagrigus again.
+Grab the *Carbos* here, but DON'T read the wall, or you'll have to go fight Cofagrigus again.
 LURU, take the ladder.
 Repeat just the Cofagrigus encounter and take the ladder to return to B3F.